zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

      (``-m`` defaults to https://github.com/zephyrproject-rtos/zephyr, and
      the ``-mr`` default is overridden to ``v1.15.0``).

-- ``west update [--rebase] [--keep-descendants] [--exclude-west] [PROJECT ...]``: clone and update the specified projects based on the current :term:`west manifest`.
+- ``west update [--fetch {always,smart}] [--rebase] [--keep-descendants] [PROJECT ...]``: clone and update the specified projects based on the current :term:`west manifest`.

+  By default, this command:

+  #.
+Parses the manifest file, :file:`west.yml`
-  This command parses the manifest, clones any project repositories that are not already present locally, and checks out the project revisions specified in the manifest file, updating ``manifest-rev`` branches along the way.
+  #.
+Clones any project repositories that are not already present locally
+  #.
+Fetches any project revisions in the manifest file which are not already
+     pulled from the remote
+  #.
+Sets each project's :ref:`manifest-rev <west-manifest-rev>` branch to the
+     current manifest revision
+  #.
+Checks out those revisions in local working trees

+  To operate on a subset of projects only, specify them using the ``PROJECT`` positional arguments, which can be either project names as given in the manifest file, or paths to the local project clones.

+  To force this command to fetch from project remotes even if the revisions appear to be available locally, either use ``--fetch always`` or set the ``update.fetch`` :ref:`configuration option <west-config>` to ``"always"``.

   For safety, ``west update`` uses ``git checkout --detach`` to check out a detached ``HEAD`` at the manifest revision for each updated project, leaving